oVirt/ovirt-site/source/feature/ovirtscheduler.html.md

 ### Summary

-As long oVirt is progressing and continue to gather features, there is an ever growing actual need for better scheduling: configurable, customized and flexible, both in the programmatic and functionality levels.
+As oVirt is progressing and continue to gather features, there is an ever growing actual need for better scheduling: configurable, customized and flexible, both in the programmatic and functionality levels.
 It is known that the scheduling problem has NP-complete complexity, therefore there's a need to optimize the problem solution, to do that each scheduler implementation should focus on it's own subjective needs.
 To accomplish that we propose to have a scheduling